EternityForest/KaithemAutomation/help.md

 ### []()Widget.attach(f)

 Set a callback that fires when new data comes in from the widget.
 It will fire when write() is called or when the client sends new data The function must take two values, user, and data.
-User is the username of the user that loaded the page that sent the data the widget, and data is it's new value. user will be set to \_\_SERVER\_\_ if write() is called.
+User is the username of the user that loaded the page that sent the data the widget, and data is it's new value. user wil be set to \_\_SERVER\_\_ if write() is called.

 You should not call self.write from within the callback to avoid an infinite loop, although you can call write on other widgets without issue.
 If you wish to send replies from a callback, use self.send() instead which does not set self.value or trigger the callback.